maxmp-q/bachelor-thesis-mp/README.md

-# bachelor-thesis-mp
+# Bachelor Thesis Maximilian Pickel

-This is the repo for my bachelor thesis
+This is the official repo for my bachelor thesis.